Reported Liverpool target compared to Messi; his agent was spotted at Anfield recently

-Martin Keown has compared Alexis Mac Allister to Lionel Messi as Liverpool continue to weigh up a move for the Brighton star.
+Martin Keown has compared Alexis Mac Allister to Leo Messi as Liverpool continue to weigh up a move for the Brighton star.

 The versatile midfielder, who helped Argentina to World Cup victory in Qatar in December, is under contract with the Seagulls until the summer of 2025, however, and has recently insisted he’s happy on the south coast.

-The former Argentinos Juniors man’s agent was spotted at Anfield recently to witness Jurgen Klopp’s men fall to a 5-2 Champions League defeat to Real Madrid, however, and it’s believed the Amex outfit are willing to listen to offers in the region of £70m.
+The former Argentinos Juniors man’s agent was spotted at Anfield (as was reported by Football Transfers) recently to witness Jurgen Klopp’s men fall to a 5-2 Champions League defeat to Real Madrid, however, and it’s believed the Amex outfit are willing to listen to offers in the region of £70m.

 READ MORE: Ex-PL ref ‘amazed’ Bruno Fernandes avoided punishment for head loss moment during 7-0 Anfield thrashing

-Although we understand that it’s hard for anyone to realistically be compared to Lionel Messi, we can certainly see where the former Arsenal defender is coming from.
+Although we understand that it’s hard for anyone to realistically be compared to Leo Messi, we can certainly see where the former Arsenal defender is coming from.

 He’s a quality player that has the ability to dictate play from a deep position or can go and influence the game in a more attacking role behind the forwards.